influxdata/telegraf/plugins/inputs/modbus/README.md

 With this optimization, user defined omitted fields are ignored, which allows composing shorter configuration files in the case of devices with many available registers.
-Every request is build considering the cost of adding a new register (including the gap between this one and the previous one of the request) compared to the cost of creating a new request.
+Every request is built considering the cost of adding a new register (including the gap between this one and the previous one of the request) compared to the cost of creating a new request.

 __Please note:__ The optimal value for `max_extra_registers` will depend
 on the network and the queried device.
 It is hence recommended to test several values and assess performance in order to find the best value.
-When running telegraf with the `--test` flag, you can check the number of requests and the number of touched registers that your configuration results to.
+When running telegraf with the `--debug` flag, you can check the number of requests and the number of touched registers that your configuration results to.
+You can use the following strategy to find the most suitable value of `max_extra_registers` for your setup:
+1. use the `--test --debug` flags to identify a list of `max_extra_registers` values leading to unique number of requests
+2. set the acquisition interval to a very low value (_e.g._ 10ms)
+3. acquire the data for 5min with each value of `max_extra_registers`
+4. check the actually recorded data period, for instance in influx call `SELECT MEAN(dt) FROM (SELECT ELAPSED(<oneSignaName>,1ms) AS dt FROM <MeasurementName>)`
+5. select the `max_extra_registers` that gives the lowest actually recorded data period

 #### Field definitions